MarwaEssam55/7lm/README.md

 It helps you easily and clearly track everything related to your child, with simplified content that explains what’s normal at every stage of development at the right time and in a calm, comforting way.
 Because motherhood begins with you, the app and website were  created to care for you as much as it cares for your child, offering daily support and a constant sense of reassurance, so you never feel alone.
 You always have a companion who understands you and stands by your side through every stage of motherhood. 🤍
 Team members
-Marwa Essam: team leader & ux designer
+Marwa Essam: team leader & ux designer /
-Marwa Magdy Mostafa: ux designer
+Marwa Magdy: ux designer /
-Sherine Morsy: ux designer
+Sherine Morsy: ux designer /
-Yara Amer: ux designer
+Yara Amer: ux designer /
 Fig jam link : https://www.figma.com/board/H11eDELoO1OnhYCKY8VTJO/project-%D8%AD%D9%8F%D9%84%D9%92%D9%85?node-id=0-1&t=50Il1FFg5LdMaw1n-1